-- An assumption that the property tax rate will remain at 28.659 mills through 2029, absent technical adjustments. - Increases or decreases in property tax revenues will result from estimated changes in assessed valuations and not changes to the mill levy rate. - An assumption that collection delinquencies will remain at about 3.0 percent.
+- An assumption that the property tax rate will remain at 28.701 mills through 2029, absent technical adjustments. - Increases or decreases in property tax revenues will result from estimated changes in assessed valuations and not changes to the mill levy rate. - An assumption that collection delinquencies will remain at about 3.0 percent.

 Over the past 10 years, Sedgwick County's assessed valuation has grown an average of 4.9 percent annually.
 Like many other jurisdictions, the County experienced strong valuation growth between the years of 2000 to 2009 with an average growth rate of 5.6 percent.
 That trend changed notably in 2010 when valuation increased by less than a percent.
 Growth was less than one percent through 2012; then, for the first time in 20 years, assessed valuation decreased for the 2013 budget year.
 Growth returned at a rate of 0.6 percent in the 2014 budget year.
 Assessed valuation growth for the 2018 budget was 3.2 percent over the previous year.
 Growth was 3.9 percent for the 2019 budget, 4.5 percent for the 2020 budget, 4.6 percent for the 2021 budget, 3.6 percent for the 2022 budget, and 7.3 percent for the 2023 budget.
-Growth in assessed valuation to support the 2024 budget was 9.0 percent, while estimated growth for the 2025 budget is 8.2 percent due to a very strong residential home market in 2022 and 2023; it is estimated that this growth will level off to more typical levels as the economy is expected to cool in the near future.
+Growth in assessed valuation to support the 2024 budget was 9.0 percent, while growth for the 2025 budget is 8.1 percent due to a very strong residential home market in 2022 and 2023; it is estimated that this growth will level off to more typical levels as the economy is expected to cool in the near future.
+It is also anticipated that the Commission would not capture the full assessed value growth if such growth is actually greater than 5.0 percent.